RCKcharan10/VLSI-LAB-EXP-4/README.md

 SIMULATION AND IMPLEMENTATION OF SEQUENTIAL LOGIC CIRCUITS

 AIM:
- To simulate and synthesis SR, JK, T, D - FLIPFLOP, COUNTER DESIGN using Xilinx ISE.
+ To simulate and synthesis SR, JK, T, D - FLIPFLOP, COUNTER DESIGN using Vivado 2023.1.

 APPARATUS REQUIRED:
 Vivado 2023.1